Alexandria: Past Futures

 - 4. The Alexandrians of everyday life

-The exhibition will endeavor to restore several structures used by ancient inhabitants of Alexandria daily life based on objects that are emblematic of everyday city life.
+The exhibition endeavors to restore several structures used by ancient inhabitants of Alexandria daily life based on objects that are emblematic of everyday city life.
 Among these are the Gymnasium, which fulfilled a similar function to the Greek agora or the Roman forum, and the necropolis of Alexandria, which bear witness to the assimilation of Egyptian funerary practices by Greek and Roman populations.
-Contemporary artworks will explore the various negotiations and points of tension inherent in the aesthetic representation of everyday life in present-day Alexandria.
+Contemporary artworks explore the various negotiations and points of tension inherent in the aesthetic representation of everyday life in present-day Alexandria.

 - 5. The influence of Alexandria

 A true political, economic, cultural and religious beacon, Alexandria radiated throughout the Ancient world.
-The exhibition will engage the influence of Alexandria on the Meroitic Empire through the presentation of found objects and the transmission of Egyptian funerary practices to Nubia; as well, demonstrating how, through the unprecedented influence of Isiac cults in the Mediterranean region and Europe, Alexandria has established itself as a key city for the circulation – and production – of consumer goods and forms of knowledge.
-Contemporary artworks will reflect on the ways in which dominant historiographic accounts of cities like Alexandria, when challenged, can allow us to gesture towards alternative futures.
+The exhibition engages the influence of Alexandria on the Meroitic Empire through the presentation of found objects and the transmission of Egyptian funerary practices to Nubia; as well, demonstrating how, through the unprecedented influence of Isiac cults in the Mediterranean region and Europe, Alexandria has established itself as a key city for the circulation – and production – of consumer goods and forms of knowledge.
+Contemporary artworks reflect on the ways in which dominant historiographic accounts of cities like Alexandria, when challenged, can allow us to gesture towards alternative futures.